csandu123/EmployeeManagementSystem/README.md

 # Welcome to my employee management system.

 This application was made for businesses looking to manage employees.
-You can add and remove employees and assign them to different departments and managers.
+You can add and remove employees as well as departments and assign them to different departments and managers.

 ## Usage